Paediatrics (Children’s Feet)

 In these cases orthotics may be necessary and sometimes referral to an osteopath or a paediatric physiotherapist.

-If parents are concerned about their child’s feet they should always seek professional advice, as it is better for the fears to be unfounded than to discover, often too late, that treatment was required.
+If parents are concerned about their child’s feet they should always seek professional advice, as it is better for the fears to be unfounded than to discover, often too late, that intervention was required.

 In-toeing gait, also known as pigeon toed, is where there is an abnormal excessively inward angle of the toes.
 In mild cases this is due to normal growth and rotations of the bones in the foot and leg and the child will probably grown out of it.